• Skip to primary navigation

 Can I use old-fashioned rolled oats?

-Yes, as long as they soak for about 10 minutes in the milk, they will soften.
+Yes, as long as they soak for at least 15 minutes in the milk, they will soften.
 Expect the texture to be a little coarse.

-Is it okay if my pancake batter has lumps in it?
+Is it okay if my pancake batter has lumps?

 Yes.
 A lumpy batter is fine as long as you no longer see dry streaks of flour.